named-data/mini-ndn/docs/GETTING-STARTED.md

 #### Routing options

-To run NLSR with hyperbolic routing enabled, use the `--hr` parameter:
+To run NLSR with hyperbolic routing enabled, use the `--routing` parameter:

-    sudo minindn --hr
+    sudo minindn --routing hr

 Topology files given under ndn_utils/topologies/minindn* have hyperbolic coordinates configured and can be used with this option.

+To run NLSR in dry-run mode, use the `--routing` parameter:

+    sudo minindn --routing dry

 To configure the max number of faces added by NLSR to reach each name prefix, use the `--faces`
 parameter: